brunabdesouza/tic-tac-toe/README.md

 ## My experience developing the game

-Having started the SEI course only two weeks ago and having no prior experience using any of the technologies I've used to build this game, I felt this project was very challenging and I have learned a lot from the challenges I had.
+Having started the SEI course only two weeks ago and having no prior experience using any of the technologies I've used to build this game, I felt this project was very challenging and I have learned a lot from them.